acrinym/PhoenixCodex/CodexEngine/ROADMAP.md

 Feature: AmandaMap UI Polish:

 The entries in the AmandaMap view will be displayed in groups based on their Type (e.g., Thresholds, WhisperedFlames).
-Feature: Dynamic Theming & Settings Panel:
+✅ Dynamic Theming & Settings Panel:
+  - ControlPanel now manages theme selection with light, dark, magic, and custom modes.
-- ControlPanel and Settings dialog allow theme selection.
+  - Settings dialog lets you tweak fonts, colors, and visual effects.
-- Toggle to hide magic-related buttons when needed.
+  - Optional "Hide Magic" toggle removes occult-themed controls when enabled.
+✅ Progress Reporting System:
+  - Indexing and TagMap generation now display a progress bar with status messages.

 🗺️ Phase 3: Advanced Features & QOL (Future Ideas)
 These are ideas we have discussed but are scheduled for after Phase 2 is complete.